chrales2048/HMA-yolo/README.md

  ## 📖 Citation
  If you find this work useful, please cite our manuscript:
  @article{Peng2025HMA-YOLO,
-  title   = {Enhanceing Gangue Recognition in Coal Mines：A Lightweight Network with Multi-Path Attention}, author  = {Zheng Wang and Le Peng and Yujiang Liu}, journal = {The Visual Computer}, year    = {2025}
+  title   = {Enhancing Gangue Recognition in Coal Mines：A Lightweight Network with Multi-Path Attention}, author  = {Zheng Wang and Le Peng and Yujiang Liu}, journal = {The Visual Computer}, year    = {2025}
 }

- ##🔗 Related Information
+ ## 🔗 Related Information
 This repository is directly associated with the manuscript submitted to The Visual Computer.

-##🙏Acknowledgements
+## 🙏Acknowledgements
 https://github.com/WongKinYiu/yolov7